Beede’s pitching, hitting lead Giants past Brewers 8-3

+MILWAUKEE (AP) — After having 11 days off between starts, Tyler Beede had to shake off some rust in the first inning before he quickly took control on the mound.

+He looked sharp at the plate, too, in leading the San Francisco Giants to an 8-3 win over the Milwaukee Brewers on Sunday.
-MILWAUKEE (AP) — Tyler Beede pitched effectively into the seventh inning, had two hits and drove in the go-ahead run as the San Francisco Giants beat the Milwaukee Brewers 8-3 on Sunday.

-Brandon Belt homered for the Giants, who took two out of three in the series.
+Beede pitched effectively into the seventh inning, had two hits and drove in the go-ahead run as San Francisco took two out of three in the series.

+“Hitting, bunting, holding runners, fielding your position.
+Those kinds of things allow a starting pitcher to go deeper into a ball game in the National League,” Beede said.

+Beede faced seven batters in the first but held the Brewers to one run.
+He retired nine of the 10 batters he faced over the next three innings before surrendering a home run to Christian Yelich leading off the sixth.

+It has been an emotional ride for Beede over the past two weeks.
+The rookie pitcher notched his second career win on July 2, holding the San Diego Padres to four hits and one earned run over seven innings.
+The start came just three days after his stepfather, Andrew Rivers III, died from cancer in Massachusetts at the age of 52.
+Rivers had been married to Beede’s mother, Cheryl, for 20 years.

+The Giants temporarily sent Beede to the minors after his season-best start as he mourned Rivers’ passing.
+He spent the All-Star break with his family in Massachusetts before reporting to Double-A Richmond, where he threw bullpen sessions on Thursday and Friday before joining the Giants in Milwaukee.

-Belt’s solo homer with one out in the fifth, his 11th of the season, off Milwaukee starter Jhoulys Chacin put the Giants in front 2-1.
+Brandon Belt hit a solo homer with one out in the fifth, his 11th of the season, off Milwaukee starter Jhoulys Chacin to put the Giants in front 2-1.

-Christian Yelich’s solo shot in the sixth, his 32nd, pulled the Brewers even before Beede’s run-scoring single in the seventh put the Giants in front to stay.
+Yelich’s solo shot in the sixth, his 32nd, pulled the Brewers even before Beede’s run-scoring single in the seventh put the Giants in front to stay.

+“The plan was to bunt the whole time,” Beede said.
+“Then they gave me the swing away sign.”

 San Francisco sent 11 batters to the plate in the inning and tacked on five more runs after Beede’s hit to break it open against Milwaukee relievers Corbin Burnes and Matt Albers.

+“We’re getting the guys in the counts we want to.
+We’re just not putting them away,” Burnes said.

 Burnes (1-5) gave up four hits and four runs without retiring a batter.